How to Get More Followers on Instagram

 My colleague Ryan Bonnici once told me, for example, that he loves Frank Bod's Instagram account for their captions: "Their witty captions will be your new obsession."
 On a photo of a gold necklace, @frank_bod's caption read: "I can't give you jewellery, but I can give you the smoothest décolletage to wear it on, babe. #letsbefrank."

 The voice is filled with personality -- note the cheeky hashtag #letsbefrank, which often follows captions like this one.
 Fans of the Frank Bod use that hashtag to post photos of themselves covered in the product like the brand's own models, which is a great way for them to interact with and feel close to the brand.

 Another way to increase the shareability of your caption and engage your followers is to ask questions or have some sort of call-to-action in the captions of your photos.
 For example, you might say, "double-tap if you find this funny" or "share your story in the comments."
 In the example below, we asked followers to share photos of their desk with the @HubSpot Instagram account for the chance to be featured.

 Let's go back to hashtags for a second.
 On Instagram, a hashtag ties the conversations of different users who wouldn't already be connected into a single stream.
 If you use relevant hashtags, your posts will get exposure to a wider audience than the people who already follow you or know about your brand.
-(Read this guide on how hashtags work on Instagram for more detailed tips.)

 The key to using hashtags effectively is to use them smartly and sparingly.
 Try to limit the number of hashtags per caption to around three.
 Similarly, don't use "like for like" hashtags, like #like4like or #like4likes.
 This is a dirty tactic that'll leave you with a whole bunch of low-quality followers.